alessandrobaldo/Covid19Dashboard/README.md

 Written in Angular and hosted by Google Firebase.
 The primary source of data is the <a href="https://covid19api.com/">Covid19API</a>.

-Developed by Michele Panariello for the Clouds course of EURECOM, fall semester 2020.
+Developed by Alessandro Baldo for the Clouds course of EURECOM, fall semester 2020.